mkolas/take-network/content/post/advent2017.md

 draft = false
 +++

 Over the month of December I participated in an advent calendar game called the [Advent of Code](http://adventofcode.com/).
 Each December from the 1st to the 25th, a new programming puzzle is dished out at 12:00AM EST for you to solve.
 There's a bit of a metagame involved where competitive programmers try to race to get to solutions as fast as possible, but it's still totally fun and a worthwhile set of programming exercises even if you don't have the stamina to _start_ programming at midnight.
-I've catalogued a few things I learned over the month in the post below.
+I've catalogued a few things I learned over the month in this post.
 <!--more-->

 ### Input Parsing Is Very Easy In Python